 1 Tension band principles topenlarge

-The philosophy behind the tension band for the olecranon is that it converts tensile forces on the posterior side of the olecranon into compression forces at the joint line during flexion.
+The theoretical basis for tension band fixation of the olecranon is that it converts tensile forces on the posterior side of the olecranon into compression forces at the joint line during flexion.
 The fixation is simple and inexpensive and works well if executed properly.

-Choose a wire of sufficient strength to withstand the tensile forces generated in the figure-of-eight loop (1.0 mm).
-Positioning the K-wires as close to the joint while also penetrating the volar cortex is paramount.
+Choose a wire of sufficient strength to withstand the tensile forces generated in the figure-of-eight loop.
+Positioning the K-wires close to the joint while also penetrating the volar cortex is paramount.

 There is almost always a small spike on one of the fragment sides that exactly fits into a gap on the opposite fragment.

-Reduce and hold the reduction of the transverse olecranon fracture with one or two small pointed reduction forceps.
+Reduce and hold the reduction of the transverse olecranon fracture with a small pointed reduction forceps.

 Wire preparation and insertion

-Prepare a 1.0 mm wire by making a loop approximately one third along its length.
+Prepare the wire by making a loop approximately one third along its length.